snusnumrick/multiplication-game/docs/Multiplication Tricks and Strategies.md

 #### Close to 20:
 - `19 × 3 = (20-1) × 3 = 60 - 3 = 57`
 - `21 × 4 = (20+1) × 4 = 80 + 4 = 84`
+**Implemented in Practice Mode Hints**: Partially (covered by "Building From Known Facts" for some cases, e.g., 8xN uses 10xN)

 ---